Darryl Hannah as Pris / Sean Young as Rachel

 1. Don Keith Opper as Max 404 - Android (1982)

 Painkiller Jane-author Don Keith Opper looks like a goofball cross between Jerry Seinfeld and Sacha Baron Cohen but he grows on you as the wonky android Max in this Roger Corman production.
-Mad doctor Klaus Kinski is the 'dad' and they live alone together way out on a remote semi-illegal off-world research facility.
-Ala BLADERUNNER androids are illegal on earth thanks to some going haywire in the past, but earth is where Max longs to be.
-He watches cool movies and has great taste in music, but that can only go so far.
-When a trio of escaped space prisoners seek refuge Kinski would boot them off but has been working on a female robot who needs to absorb some orgone energy (2) from a sexually aroused human female, and yo... one is.
+Mad doctor Klaus Kinski is the 'dad' and the two live alone together way out on a remote semi-illegal off-world research facility.
+Ala BLADERUNNER androids are illegal on Earth thanks to some going haywire in the past, but earth is where Max longs to be.
+He watches cool movies and has great taste in music, but that can only take him so far.
+When a trio of escaped space prisoners seek refuge Kinski would boot them off but has been working on a female robot who needs to absorb some orgone energy (2) from a sexually aroused human female, and yo here one is.